Happiness Report: World shows resilience in face of COVID19

 “In Finland as well, of course, people have been suffering,” Anu Partanen, author of “The Nordic Theory of Everything” said on Friday in Helsinki.
 “But again in Finland and the Nordic countries, people are really lucky because society still supports a system buffering these sorts of shocks.”

-Overall, the index showed little change in happiness levels compared to last years’ report, which was based on information from before the pandemic.
+Overall, the index showed little change in happiness levels compared to last year’s report, which was based on information from before the pandemic.

 “We asked two kinds of questions.
 One is about the life in general, life evaluation, we call it.
 How is your life going?
-The other is about mood, emotions, stress, anxiety.
-What we have found is that when people take the the long view, they’ve shown a lot of resilience in this past year,” Sachs said.
+The other is about mood, emotions, stress, anxiety,” Sachs said.
 “Of course, we’re still in the middle of a deep crisis.
 But the responses about long-term life evaluation did not change decisively, though the disruption in our lives was so profound.”

 Issues that affect the well-being of people living in the United States include racial tensions and growing income inequality between the richest and poorest residents, happiness experts say.